-A Child Arrangements Order makes childcare plans after separation or divorce legally binding, and is usually only necessary if one parent is not cooperating or does not agree with the division of care.
+A Child Arrangement Order makes childcare plans after separation or divorce legally binding, and is usually only necessary if one parent is not cooperating or does not agree with the division of care.
 Ideally, parents should reach an amicable agreement without the need for an application to the court.
 If that is not possible, either directly or with the help of a mediator, a solicitor can assist with your court application.
 You will, however, need to attend one mediation session (known as a Mediation Information and Assessment Meeting) before going to court unless there is a good reason not to do so.

-A Child Arrangements Order specifically looks at the needs of your children and what is best for them, rather than from the parent’s perspective.
+A Child Arrangement Order specifically looks at the needs of your children and what is best for them, rather than from the parent’s perspective.
 Terms such as ‘contact’, previously used to determine how a parent would have access to their child or children, are no longer used.